adaptivui/tapestry-genetify-demo/README.md

 Installation
 ============

+* Import the [tapestry-genetify](https://github.com/adaptivui/tapestry-genetify) project and install it ("mvn install" maven command)
-Import the project and launch it with the "jetty:run" maven command
+* Import the project and launch it ("jetty:run" maven command)

 Screenshot
 ==========